-An anonymous LLC is a limited liability company (LLC) where the name and contact information of the “real” members and managers are private.
+An anonymous LLC is a limited liability company whose owners are not publicly identifiable by the state.
+The name and contact information of the “real” members and managers are private.
 An anonymous LLC isn’t a separate type of business legal entity.
 It’s where the state’s Secretary of State doesn’t publish or require you to give the real names and contact information of the owners of an LLC.

 Other than this, an anonymous LLC is the same as a regular LLC.

 How else can you refer to an anonymous LLC?
 Here are some examples of an anonymous LLC: